 “Our collaboration on this project dates back ten years when our team worked with the City of Edmonton to select a technology that will turn municipal solid wastes into biofuels.”
 Dr. Eddy Isaacs, Chief Executive Officer, Alberta Innovates – Energy and Environment Solutions

-Status: initiated production (biomethanol); commercial operations expected to begin in late 2015; ethanol module currently being added for production start in the second half of 2016
+Status: initiated production (biomethanol) in 2015; ethanol module currently being added; ethanol production start planned for 2017

 Feedstock: post-sorted municipal solid waste (after recycling and composting)